 The Company has forward foreign exchange contracts that represent commitments to purchase or sell foreign currencies at a future date at a specified price.
 The Company's utilization of forward foreign exchange contracts is subject to the primary underlying risk of movements in foreign currency exchange rates and to additional counterparty risk should its counterparties fail to meet the terms of their contracts.
 Forward foreign exchange contracts are utilized to mitigate the Company's risk to satisfy customer demand for foreign currencies and are not used for trading purposes.
 See "Note 17.
-Derivative Financial Instruments" for more information.
+Derivative Financial Instruments" in the notes to the consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data for more information.

-In connection with the Reorganization Transactions as discussed in Note 1, FHI (formerly BancWest) distributed BWHI (including BOW) to BNPP so that BWHI was held directly by BNPP (BWHI is now held indirectly by BNPP through its intermediate holding company).
-As a result of the Reorganization Transactions that occurred on April 1, 2016, various tax or other contingent liabilities could arise related to the business of BOW, or related to the Company's operations prior to the restructuring when it was known as BancWest, including its then-wholly-owned subsidiary, BOW.
+In connection with the Reorganization Transactions as discussed in "Note 1.
+Organization and Summary of Significant Accounting Policies" in the notes to the consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data, FHI (formerly BancWest) distributed its interest in BWHI (including BOW) to BNPP so that BWHI was held directly by BNPP (BWHI is now held indirectly by BNPP through its intermediate holding company).
+As a result of the Reorganization Transactions that occurred on April 1, 2016, various tax or other contingent liabilities could arise related to the business of BOW, or related to the Company's operations prior to the restructuring when it was known as BancWest, including its then wholly owned subsidiary, BOW.
 The Company is not able to determine the ultimate outcome or estimate the amounts of these contingent liabilities, if any, at this time.